Kozacha Lopan: Transportation

 Kozacha Lopan railway station is on the railway connecting Kharkiv and Belgorod.
 There is local passenger traffic in the direction of Kharkiv, and long-distance trains connecting Kharkiv with Russia.
 Kozacha Lopan is the last station on the Ukrainian side, and here border and custom controls take place.

 The settlement has road access to Highway M20 which connects Kharkiv with the Russian border and continues across the border to Belgorod.
+Route 1648T buses and commuter trains run along the route (Kozacha Lopan - Kharkiv).